speedbuild98/AI-Prompts/README.md

 git clone https://github.com/speedbuild98/AI-Prompts

-Install the dependencies:
+2. Install the dependencies:

-cd ai-prompts-web-app
+cd AI-Prompts
 npm install

-Configure environment variables:
+3. Configure environment variables:

 Rename the .env.example file to .env and update the values according to your setup.
 Make sure to provide the necessary MongoDB connection URL and any other required variables.

-Start the development server:
+4.Start the development server:

 npm run dev
 The app should now be running on http://localhost:3000.